Asian Studies BA Japan Studies

 Catalog Description: The Asian Studies-Japan Studies major is an interdisciplinary program designed to prepare students for careers and advanced study in the specialized field of Japan Studies not provided by a major in one department.
 The program provides an opportunity for students to acquire working competence in Japanese, a broad knowledge of Asian civilization, and a more specialized knowledge of Japan.
 The major is useful to those contemplating careers in academic areas, private industry, or government service.
 International business and government services are particularly interested in persons who have a strong background in Japan Studies.

 As evident from the attached Asian Studies Map Sheet, the Asian Studies-Japan Studies curriculum is designed to meet stated Asian Studies program goals by requiring each student to complete specific courses relating to Asia in general in specific disciplines.
 Each student will acquire specific research and study methods unique to the study of Asia.
-Those skills involve various disciplines but are specific to Asia.
-In addition, each student will become familiar with the recent history of Asian civilization, the Asian literary tradition, and Asian international relations and politics.
+In addition, each student will become familiar with the recent history of Asian civilization, Asian culture and humanities, and Asian international relations and politics.

 Each student is required to specialize by developing competence in Japanese, and a more in-depth knowledge of Japan's history.
 After completing the language component, students should be able to converse intelligently in Japanese, and to read and write on a level permitting primary research.
 Elective courses allow students to further develop knowledge of China, or to further expand knowledge of Asia in general.